Chaoses-Ib/Web/Wasm/JS.md

   [js-sys: Raw bindings to JS global APIs for projects using wasm-bindgen.
 This crate is handwritten and intended to work in all JS environments like browsers and Node.js.](https://github.com/rustwasm/wasm-bindgen/tree/main/crates/js-sys)
   - Returning `JsValue` / proxy objects

+    > A `JsValue` doesn't actually live in Rust right now but actually in a table owned by the `wasm-bindgen` generated JS glue code.
+Eventually the ownership will transfer into wasm directly and this will likely become more efficient, but for now it may be slightly slow.

     If return `JsValue`, the type is erased.